10 Sudoku Tips That’ll Help You Win

 What is the technique to solve Sudoku?

 There are more than a few techniques to solve a Sudoku puzzle, but per Conceptis Puzzles, the easiest way to a Sudoku solution is to, “Scan rows and columns within each triple-box area, eliminating numbers or squares and finding situations where only a single number can fit into a single square.”
 If you’re looking to learn how to play Sudoku, the scanning technique is a swift and generally efficient method of solving easy Sudoku puzzles from start to finish and can get players far into more difficult puzzles before switching to an advanced Sudoku strategy.
-Before you get started, rev up your brain by seeing if you can solve these puzzles that less than 60 percent of people can.

 What is pencil marking in Sudoku?